zeyongj/Prediction-of-The-Outcome-of-A-COVID-19-Patient/Milestone 3/README.md

 ## Introudction
 - SFU CMPT 459: Data Mining, Group Project: Prediction of The Outcome of A COVID-19 Patient.
 - In the second and third milestones, the aim is to build models and using this model to predict the outcomes on cases_test.csv dataset.
-- Running main.py may take several minutes.
+- Running main.py may take long time.

 ## Libraries